Russia two rubbers up in Fed Cup final

 Keen to make amends for a mediocre performance last time she represented her country in Beijing, she added: “I get so much passion and energy when playing Fed Cup.”

 The writing looked to be on the wall as Spain got off to the worst possible start.
-Zvonareva raced into a 3-0 lead against Medina Garrigues in the opening rubber on the clay courts of the Club de Campo, before claiming the first set 6-3.
+Zvonareva raced into a 3-0 lead against Medina Garrigues in the opening rubber on the clay courts of the Club de Campo, before claiming the first set 6-3 in the Fed Cup final.

 The Spaniard dropped serve again in the opening game of the second set, and it seemed to be all over when Zvonareva held serve.